 Stop CAID Now (Stop Childhood Autoinflammatory Diseases Now)

 This USA based charity aims to educate, raise awareness, and fund researchers who are committed to finding a cure for CAIDs.

-Click on the link above to watch a short video of Ariella telling her personal story of her experiences living with FMF.
+Click on the link above to watch a short personal story of someone affected by FMF.